UXAspects/UXAspects/guides/angular-upgrade-guide.md

 }

-// downgrade the component for use in AngularJS angular.module('app').directive('myHeader', downgradeComponent({ component: HeaderComponent }));
+// downgrade the component for use in AngularJS angular.module('app').directive('appHeader', downgradeComponent({ component: HeaderComponent }));
 ```

-Now you can simply use the `my-header` element in your AngularJS application and it should work as expected.
+Now you can simply use the `app-header` element in your AngularJS application and it should work as expected.

+**Note:** It is common to provide a selector prefix for all components in your application such as `app-`.
+This will help prevent any selector collisions with third party components.

 ### Downgrading Services